 - Injection Piers: Similar to foundation repair, we can drill perforated piers beneath the surface of the soil.
 Once they’ve reached stable bedrock, we inject the grout mixture through a hollow tube running through the pier.
 As it reaches the perforated holes, it exits and escapes into the soil below to compact and stabilize loose soil.

 For sinkhole remediation services in Tennessee, northern Georgia, and western North Carolina, trust the team at American Foundation & Waterproofing.
-Contact us today for a free evaluation and estimate on your sinkhole repair project.
+Contact our Knoxville sinkhole repair and remediation team today for a free evaluation and estimate on your sinkhole repair project.